 It is often the best choice but it depends a lot on your composition and what you want to push forward.

-If you double the root note of the chord, you emphasis the chord that you're playing.
+If you double the root note of the chord, you emphasize the chord that you're playing.
 Which is kind of the same thing than doubling the fifth, except doubling the root note is often better.

 Trust your ears, if you find something that sounds really good but defy the "rules", maybe you should stick to it.
 Your ears are your best allies.